 - Test your RAM one at a time in each slot on the motherboard.
-If a particular DRAM slot is not working properly, please contact our Customer Service Team for assistance.
-If a particular RAM stick prevents the POST, that likely indicates a defect in the RAM.
+If a particular DRAM slot is not working correctly, please get in touch with our Customer Service Team for assistance; if a specific RAM stick prevents the POST, that likely indicates a defect in the RAM.

 For a Boot debug LED, the troubleshooting will depend on the type of storage you are using with your system.
 For M.2 SSDs try the following: